Classification of Links Up to 0-Solvability: Classification of Links up to 0-Solve Equiavlence

-\begin{proof} Given that all pairwise linking numbers of $L$ and $L'$ vanish, Taniyama and Yasuhara show that $L$ and $L'$ are both delta-equivalent to the $m$-component unlink $U^m$, and therefore, that $L$ and $L'$ can both be obtained from $U^m$ by inserting a sequence of Borromean rings, as pictured in the following skein relation.
+\begin{proof} Given that all pairwise linking numbers of $L$ and $L'$ vanish, Taniyama and Yasuhara show that that $L$ and $L'$ can both be obtained from $U^m$ by inserting a sequence of Borromean rings, as pictured in the following skein relation.

 We note that the feet of the Borromean rings insertion can attach to any part of the link.
-In this way, a Borromean rings insertion may involve one, two, or three different link components.
+In this way, a Borromean rings insertion may involve one, two, or three distinct link components.

 \begin{definition}{[Taniyama-Yasuhara]}

 A \emph{Borromean chord} $C$ is a neighborhood of a 3-ball containing a Borromean insertion and a neighborhood of its attaching bands.